marcinzawa/slackware-server/readme.txt

 x/wayland
 x/libdrm

 Missing dependencies after installing libraries for QEMU (they will not be included without good reason).
-Because of that you will probably not be able to user sound card device in VM:
+Because of that you will probably not be able to use sound card device in Virtual Machines, however Windows sound is working through Windows Remote Desktop client:

 libXft needed by pango-view
 libGLEW needed by glthreads glxpixmap glinfo and few others from MESA